vimalmenon/backend.completeautomate/README.md

   - [ ] Send Email
   - [ ] Send Signal
 - [ ] GUI Enhancements (Top priority)
-  - [x] Show channel detail and videos in tabs
+  - [x] Show the current status of video Tasks (Metadata Suggester, Thumbnail Suggester)
   - [ ] Clicking on `Task` navigate button should route to correct page
-  - [ ] Channel to show both channel details and videos
   - [ ] Ability to perform all actions from GUI
+  - [ ] Change the status of tasks from the Video Page
-  - [ ] Show the current status of video Tasks (Metadata Suggester, Thumbnail Suggester)
+  - [ ] Improve the status of Video Page
   - [ ] View images from S3 and Local
   - [ ] Button to download S3 Object to local
 - [ ] Set up image generation